-(HealthDay) -- If current trends continue, health insurance premiums will surpass the median U.S. household income in 2033, a new study says.
+Health insurance premiums will surpass median household income in 2033: study

 Using data from the Medical Expenditure Panel Survey and the U.S. Census Bureau, researchers calculated the premiums paid by Americans from 2000 to 2009 and compared them to incomes.
 They found that insurance premiums rose 8 percent from 2000 to 2009, while household incomes rose only about 2 percent.